Dunham Boys Baseball Organization Pinto Level Rules

 General Rules applicable to all Divisions

-A. For Peewee and Midget, when the umpire has determined that a player has thrown a bat, the team shall get a team warning.
+A. For Bronco and Mustang, when the umpire has determined that a player has thrown a bat, the team shall get a team warning.
 A subsequent thrown bat in the game by a player on that same team, whether or not it was the originally warned player, shall result in a dead play and an out of the player.
 As the play is dead, no runners may advance.
-In Rookie, we do individual warnings, however.
+In Pinto, we do individual warnings, however.

 B. No new inning may begin at the one hour forty-five minute mark of the game, except upon the unanimous agreement of the Managers and Umpire, unless there is a game scheduled to follow that game.